joeylmaalouf/CompArchFA15/UbuntuVerilog.md

 * `verilog` is the language
 * `iverilog` is the compiler
-* `gtkwave` is a graphical wave viewer...
-I'm not sure exactly what it does, but `iverilog` recommends it and I think we might need it later in the course
+* `gtkwave` is a graphical wave viewer for later in the course

 ### USAGE